Useful Information and Links

-Please see the page on our website which showcases the GMCA Social Value Framework in more detail and provides links to the framework documentation.
+View more detail on the GMCA Social Value Framework including links to the framework documentation.

 HMRC provide information to help small businesses with record keeping, including a list of simple record keeping software applications some of which meet cash basis and simplified expenses specifications following consultation with HM Revenue and Customs itself.
 Many of these applications are free.